decentralized-identity/keri/docs/Q-and-A.md

 However, for _signing keys_ there is a concrete reason: say it takes X months of computation (expected value given your threat model) to crack a key, and you rotate your signing key every 𝑋−1 months and revoke the old one, then by the time an attacker has cracked the key, any new signatures produced by the attacker will either be A) rejected by clients because of key expiry, or B) back-dated to before the key revocation (which should also raise warning in clients).\
 [Source](https://crypto.stackexchange.com/questions/41796/whats-the-purpose-of-key-rotation).

+## Why does KERI solve interoperability with its key rotation scheme?
+KERI uses plain old digital signatures from PKI, intentionally, so that it may be truly universally applied.
+KERI solves that hard problem of PKI, that is, key rotation in a standard way.
+Without a standard way of addressing key rotation, there is no interoperability between systems, they break when you rotate keys because no one knows how to verify the key rotation was done properly.
+KERI solves that problem.

 ## Wat is Pre-rotation?
 Pre-rotation is a _cryptographical commitment (a hash)_ to the _next_ private key in the rotation-scheme. (_@henkvancann_)\
 The pre-rotation scheme provides secure verifiable rotation that mitigates successful exploit of a given set of signing private keys from a set of (public, private) key-pairs when that exploit happens sometime **after** its creation _and_ its first use to issue a `self-certifying identifier`.
 In other words, it assumes that the private keys remains private **until after** issuance of the associated identifier.\